Code-Institute-Submissions/The-Atmintis-Game/README.md

 ## Learn Section

-This sections has Lithuanian numbers 1 t 10 on buttons, when you hover over the button you will see the English version of this number.
+This section has Lithuanian numbers 1 to 10 on buttons, and when you hover over the button you will see the English version of this number.
+You can also click on the lituanian number and hear how to pronounce the number.

 **Related user story addressed:**

 * Parent - I am English and my wife is Lithuanian, we need a platform to teach our child how to count to ten in both languages.
 * Child - I want to learn Lithuanian as my mum comes from Lithuania.
+* Parent - I want a platform that helps my children pronounce Lithuanian<br>

 ### Click to Start

-Once the user feels confident, they can start the game by clicking on the box "click to start" This will then start a funny countdown along with a timer and turn count.
+Once the user feels confident, they can start the game by clicking on the box "Click to Start" This will then start a funny countdown along with a timer and turn count.

 ### Timer - Count Down

 I have included a countdown for the end user so they can quantify their learning, they have 110 seconds to match all the English numbers with their corresponding Lithuanian number.
 This feature allows the end user to see how long it took and also encourage them to come back and beat the time they set.
-If the time reaches 0 seconds, a game over message will appear along with a message "click to start again".
+If the time reaches 0 seconds, a Game Over message will appear along with a message "click to start again".

 **Related user story addressed:**